rhiza-research/sheerwater-benchmarking/README.md

 # Sheerwater Benchmarking

 This repository holds all the analysis and visualization infrastructure for Sheerwater's benchmarking project.
-The goal of the project is to benchmark global subseasonal forecasts.
+The goal of the project is to benchmark ML- and physics-based weather and climate forecast regionally around the globe, with a specific focus on model performance on the African continent.

 ## Benchmarking